Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "You’ve lost an arm, sergeant.
 You’re done."

 Whitner blinked, then looked to his right.
 His sleeve ended halfway down his bicep.
-That wasn’t right…
+That wasn’t right...

 Oh.

 "...Shit."

-Whitner didn’t know much Gaori, but he caught the general thrust of what the medic muttered as he pulled out a tourniquet and injected a dose of meds: *"[Fucking humans, I swear to God…]"*
+Whitner didn’t know much Gaori, but he caught the general thrust of what the medic muttered as he pulled out a tourniquet and injected a dose of meds: *"[Fucking humans, I swear to God...]"*

 Oh yeah.
 Meds.
 Fuckin’...morphine an’ shit.

 Yeah.
-That felt…better…
+That felt... better...

 Things got blurry again.
 Bumps and knocks and the feeling of being lifted and carried and loaded into a vehicle, and a kinda-familiar **thump** then bright lights and masked faces and... more meds?